 Many states combine living wills and powers of attorney for healthcare into one document, often called an "advance directive."

-Finally, in addition to living wills and powers of attorney for health care, you might also consider making a POLST form (not available in all states) or a DNR order.
+Finally, in addition to living wills and powers of attorney for health care, you might also consider making a POLST form or a DNR order.
 While not strictly estate planning forms, they are useful for instructing health care providers about your medical wishes in an emergency.
 You can get these forms from your doctor.

 A durable power of attorney for finances lets you nominate an agent to take care of your financial affairs if you become unable to handle these responsibilities on your own.
 In the document, you can decide exactly how much power that person can have.
 For example, you can state that your agent should be able to pay your bills, maintain your insurance coverage, buy or sell real estate, or handle other financial responsibilities on your behalf.
 Or, you can give a broad power that allows your agent to handle all of your financial matters.
 You can also determine when your agent's powers begin.
 They can begin immediately, or they can "spring" into effect only if you become incapacitated.
 The term "durable" means that the powers stay in effect even if you become incapacitated.